What we know about the symptoms — and the severity — of the omicron variant

 With SARS-CoV-2, the big danger is that a mild illness will turn into a life-threatening one.
 Although that could definitely still happen with omicron, the risk appears to be lower than it was with delta.

 A study published online on Jan.
-2 provides some of the first compelling evidence from the U.S. that the chance of ending up in hospital is lower with omicron compared to the delta variant.
+2 provides some of the first compelling evidence from the U.S. that the chance of ending up in the hospital is lower with omicron compared with the delta variant.

-Scientists at Case Western Reserve University analyzed health records from more than a half million people infected with SARS-CoV-2 across the country, including 14,000 people possibly infected with omicron, from December 15 to December 24, after the variant became dominant.
+Scientists at Case Western Reserve University analyzed health records from more than a half-million people infected with SARS-CoV-2 across the country, including 14,000 people possibly infected with omicron from Dec.
+15 to 24, after the variant became dominant.

 "In this period, we still have delta circulating in the community.
-But you're pushing more and more and more toward the omicron variant," says Dr. Pamela Davis, who contributed to the study.
+But you're pushing more and more and more toward the omicron variant," says Davis, who contributed to the study.

 Xu and her colleagues found that during the early part of the omicron surge, the risk of needing to go to the ER dropped from about 15% of those infected to 5% (a 70% decrease) and the risk of being hospitalized dropped from 4% to 2% (or by 50%).

-If a person did end up in the hospital, their risk of being admitted to the ICU or being put on a ventilator also decreased substantially at the end of December compared to a patient with delta.
+If a person did end up in the hospital, the person's risk of being admitted to the ICU or being put on a ventilator also decreased substantially at the end of December compared with a patient with delta.
 Specifically, the risk of being admitted to the ICU fell from 0.8% to 0.4% (or by about 50%) and the chance of being put on a ventilator fell from 0.4% to 0.1%.

-This lower risk with omicron is also consistent with what scientists have observed in South Africa and the U.K..
+This lower risk with omicron is also consistent with what scientists have observed in South Africa and the United Kingdom.

 Xu and her team estimate that, in their study, about 60% of the people were vaccinated.
-So some of this lower risk could be due to vaccination, but the data altogether suggests that there is a reduced risk for hospitalization with the omicron variant compared to the delta variant.
+So some of this lower risk could be because of vaccination, but the data altogether suggests that there is a reduced risk for hospitalization with the omicron variant compared with the delta variant.

-In particular, Xu and her team observed a similar reduction in risk across all age groups, including kids under age 5, who are not eligible for vaccination, and kids ages 5 to 15, who may have been vaccinated but haven't been boosted.
+In particular, Xu and her team observed a similar reduction in risk across all age groups, including children under age 5, who are not eligible for vaccination, and children ages 5 to 15, who may have been vaccinated but haven't been boosted.

 That consistency, Xu says, suggests the reduction in severity is due, in part, to something inherent with omicron itself and not simply because of changes in vaccination status.